How Solar Works

 Photovoltaic Systems

-The basic PV or solar cell produces only a small amount of power.
-To produce more power, cells can be interconnected to form modules, which can in turn be connected into arrays to produce yet more power.
-Because of this modularity, PV systems can be designed to meet any electrical requirement, no matter how large or how small.
+The basic PV or solar cell produces only a tiny amount of power.
+Cells can be interconnected to form modules, which can be connected into arrays to produce more power.
+Because of this modularity, PV systems can be designed to meet any electrical requirement, whether large or small.

 Combining modules with BOS components creates an entire PV system.
-This system is usually everything needed to meet a particular energy demand, such as powering a water pump, the appliances and lights in a home, or—if the PV system is large enough—all the electrical requirements of a community.
+This system is usually everything needed to meet a particular energy demand, such as powering a water pump, the appliances, and lights in a home, or—if the PV system is large enough—all the electrical requirements of a community.

 Photovoltaic System Performance